halamkam/jh-errors/kubespawner/temp/notes.md

 **Cause:**
 User requests more resources than allowed by the quota set for them via `requests.cpu` and `requests.memory` (Kubernetes resource management).

+**Previous Behavior:**
+- Once invoked, the spawn fails and displays the whole `ApiException` object as a string (with HTTP response headers and response body).

+- When the spawn is stopped (when the `ApiException` gets raised), all the tasks/events related to the spawn are cancelled and cleaned up by the `JupyterHub` automatically.

+- Reloading results in a `HTTP 500: Internal server error` (since reloading means the URL remains unchanged looking like this: `https://jh-error.dyn.cloud.e-infra.cz/hub/spawn-pending/user1?_xsrf=2%7C3ff4198b%7Cdacde6d671cfcd3c11e427383c6ee687%7C1745340318`).
+This is retrying to acccess the pending spawn that has already been cancelled when the `ApiException` was raised.

+- Going back to the `Home page` and pressing the `Start My Server` button takes the user back to the spawn form and allows them to try again.

-**Current Behavior:**
+**New Behavior:**
-- Custom message is shown via catching `ApiException` in the custom spawner.
+- Once invoked, the spawn fails and displays a human-readable short and concise message stating the reason for the failure and prompting the user to contact the administrator if the issue persists.

-- After failure, everything is cleaned up (automatically by the JupyterHub).
+- When the spawn is stopped (when the `ApiException` gets raised), all the tasks/events related to the spawn are cancelled and cleaned up by the `JupyterHub` automatically.
-- User needs to return to the home page before trying to spawn their notebook again.
-(Simply pressing F5/Ctrl+R does not suffice as that will try to reload the specific spawning page and gives back 500 Internal server error).

-**Note:** On the infra production hub, this error doesn’t occur easily, likely due to overly generous quotas - I wasn't able to reproduce this error myself, however it can probably still occur for other users with lower resource allowance.
+- Reloading results in a `HTTP 500: Internal server error` (since reloading means the URL remains unchanged looking like this: `https://jh-error.dyn.cloud.e-infra.cz/hub/spawn-pending/user1?_xsrf=2%7C3ff4198b%7Cdacde6d671cfcd3c11e427383c6ee687%7C1745340318`).
+This is retrying to acccess the pending spawn that has already been cancelled when the `ApiException` was raised.

+- Going back to the `Home page` and pressing the `Start My Server` button takes the user back to the spawn form and allows them to try again.

-**Future Solution:**
+**Future Enhancements:**

-- Catch the error.
-- Display a user-friendly error message.
-- (Not yet implemented) Display current `requests.cpu` and `requests.memory` values, or implement an AI helper that recommends valid values.
+- (***TBD***) Display current `requests.cpu` and `requests.memory` values, or implement an AI helper that recommends valid values.
+For now, the message is basically a human-readable placeholder, but the AI call should suggest some steps the user can take to avoid getting the error (before trying to contact the administrators).

-- (Optional) Add redirect back to the home page for the user to not try and refresh but click the button to go to home page and try again from there.
-(URL for this should be found as the value of variable `spawner.hub.base_url`).
+- (***Optional***) Add redirect back to the home page for the user to not try and refresh but click the button to go to home page and try again from there.
+(URL for this should be found as the value of variable `spawner.hub.base_url`.
+This would however mean the frontend templates need to be adjusted).
-- Allow the user to try again.

 ---